DanCoding45/3DPac-ManGame/README.md

 # 🟡 Pac-Man 3D Game

 Pac-Man 3D Game is a third person 3D adventure where the player must collect treasure boxes, avoid guards, and use energy bars to turn the tide.
 Inspired by the classic Pac-Man, the game combines action, strategy, and quick decision-making.
 For this game, I used C# and Unity.
+I created this project in Fall 2023.
 Here is some information on the game:

 ## 🧍‍♂️ Avatar and Camera